hgn/barnowld/README.md

 > **Disclaimer:** barnowld is a PoC - I have tested it with many different
 > cache side-channel PoCs, and carefully tuned thresholds, but in the end it
 > needs more validation to be used productively!
 Some classes of side-channel
-> attacks like *flush + flush attacks* are not detected - due to the fact that
+> attacks like *flush + flush attacks* or utilizing the branch target buffer
-> only cache charateristics are analysed.
+> are not detected - due to the fact that only cache characteristics are
+> analysed (but I have a few ideas to detect them as well, but this goes along
+> with the use of vendor specific PMU events).

 <p align="center">
   <img src=".github/assets/side-channel-illustrated.png" alt="cache side channel illustrated"><br>